 Where to watch Wimbledon 2019

 The Wimbledon screenings on the faux-grass steps at the square usually get pretty squished as post-work crowds gather with plastic flutes and bottles of Waitrose prosecco, but the first 50 arrivals can score a free deckchair.
 And if your fave hits an ace, there are 1,080 choreographed fountain jets right behind to help you cool off.
+Stick around after the matches for Summer of Love, free open-air film screenings curated by Everyman Cinema.

 Sure, there are loads of oversized outdoor screens in London, but not all of them live beside a licensed bar and good people selling pork tacos.
 Southwark’s food, booze and event spot Flat Iron was the place to be for last year’s World Cup, and they’ll be showing all the Wimbledon matches this year.
 Couldn’t give a deuce?
 Just raise a shiraz to Queen Serena at the wine bar, Tap and Bottle.